Efficient and Scalable Neural Symbolic Search for Knowledge Graph Complex Query Answering: Abstract

 \section{Abstract}

-Complex Query Answering (CQA) aims to retrieve answer sets for complex logical formulas from incomplete knowledge graphs, which is a crucial yet challenging task in knowledge graph reasoning.
-While neuro-symbolic search utilized neural link predictions achieve superior accuracy, they encounter significant complexity bottlenecks: (i) Data complexity typically scales quadratically with the number of entities in the knowledge graph, and (ii) Query complexity becomes NP-hard for cyclic queries.
-Consequently, these approaches struggle to effectively scale to larger knowledge graphs and more complex queries.
-To address these challenges, we propose an efficient and scalable symbolic search framework.
-First, we propose two constraint strategies to compute neural logical indices to reduce the domain of variables, thereby decreasing the data complexity of symbolic search.
-Additionally, we introduce an approximate algorithm based on local search to tackle the NP query complexity of cyclic queries.
-Experiments on various CQA benchmarks demonstrate that our framework reduces the computational load of symbolic methods by 90\% while maintaining nearly the same performance, thus alleviating both efficiency and scalability issues.
+Complex Query Answering (CQA) is a crucial reasoning task over Knowledge Graphs (KGs), which aims to answer first-order logical queries from incomplete KGs.
+While existing neural-symbolic methods achieve strong performance, they face significant complexity bottlenecks: quadratic data complexity scaling with the number of entities, and NP-hard query complexity for cyclic queries.
+Consequently, these approaches struggle to scale effectively to large knowledge graphs and complex queries.
+To address these limitations, we propose an efficient and scalable symbolic search method comprising two key components: (1) constraint strategies that drastically reduce the variable search domain, lowering data complexity; and (2) a local search algorithm that approximately solves NP-hard cyclic queries.
+Experiments on various CQA benchmarks demonstrate that, for tree-form queries, our method achieves 97\% relative MRR with a 10× speedup using only 10\% of the search space.
+Furthermore, it demonstrates robust performance on complex cyclic queries and large-scale KGs, effectively alleviating efficiency and scalability challenges.
+Our code is provided in \url{https://github.com/HKUST-KnowComp/NLISA_KDD2026}.